Bright Future (Iceland)

 The party was a member of the Alliance of Liberals and Democrats for Europe (ALDE) party and had links to the ALDE Group in the European Parliament, although it resigned its membership of ALDE in October 2019.

 History

 The party was founded on 4 February 2012.
 Before the 2013 general election, it included two Members of Parliament, Guðmundur Steingrímsson (who defected from the Progressive Party) and Róbert Marshall (who defected from the Social Democratic Alliance).
 Guðmundur had been elected as a candidate of the Progressive Party, but left the party to sit as an independent.
-In 2012, Guðmundur formed Bright Future with the Best Party, with which it shares initials in Icelandic, "BF."
+In 2012, Guðmundur formed Bright Future with the Best Party, with which it shared initials in Icelandic, "BF."
+Several members of Best Party, which was dissolved in June 2014, joined Bright Future.
 The party was formed to contest the April 2013 parliamentary election.
 The party won six seats, making it the fifth largest in parliament, but has since dropped significantly in opinion polls.
 The party lost all of its Althing seats in the 2017 election.
+In the 2018 Icelandic municipal elections the party presented a combined list with the Liberal Reform Party under “BF-Viðreisn”.
+In 2019, the party’s leader, Theodóra Sigurlaug Þorsteinsdóttir, expressed an interest in merging the party with the Liberal Reform Party, but the plans have not come to fruition.
 The party did not present any lists in the 2021 parliamentary elections.
+Despite inactivity, the party continues to have a registered election symbol, meaning it is considered an active party.

 Ideology

-The party supported Iceland joining the European Union and adopting the euro as Iceland's national currency.
+The party supports Iceland joining the European Union and adopting the euro as Iceland's national currency.